JohnRyland/DataStructures/README.md

 ## Intrusive hash tables, binary trees

 Once the concept of intrusive lists is understood, it is not a big jump to realize that this can be easily be applied to binary trees and hash tables.
-Given that a hash table is buckets of linked lists, changing those lists to intrusive lists is almost a no-op of mental activity.
+Given that a hash table is buckets of linked lists, changing those lists to intrusive lists is a no brainer.
 As well it should be fairly obvious how to make binary tree nodes be intrusive also.

 ## Implementation details of m-ary trees